0xVolt/install-llama-cpp/README.md

 ## About this Repository

 I've been struggling over the last few weeks to get `llama-cpp` up and running.
-It wasn't quite as easy as downloading the python package and installing it with a few flags.
-After long hours of trying to figure out why I wouldn't get the all important `BLAS = 1` to run GPU inferences, I've figured it out and this repository will serve as a refresher on how to reproduce the installation process that worked.
+It wasn't quite as easy as downloading the Python package and installing it with a few flags.
+After long hours of trying to figure out why I wouldn't get the all-important `BLAS = 1` to run GPU inferences, I've figured it out, and this repository will serve as a refresher on how to reproduce the installation process that worked.

 Keep in mind that this may not be the best way to install `llama-cpp` (or even the right way for all that matter), but this was the way that worked for me.
-Here's a detailed description of the environment I used, OS, dependencies and build process for both CPU and GPU inferences.
+Here's a detailed description of the environment I used: OS, dependencies, and build process for both CPU and GPU inferences.

+I strongly advise running inferences locally on a CPU unless you've got a beefy GPU.
+In my opinion, the sacrifice of lower response times for higher accuracy in favour of GPU inferences is not worth it.
+I'd much prefer the model give me a quicker response especially when I'm trying to integrate this tool into my own LLM-backed projects.

 ## Environment